bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

         skaffold config set default-repo registry.dev.ltc.bcit.ca/{yourProjectPath}

-If you do want to make code changes and rebuild the image, Skaffold can continuously watch folders for code changes and automate the rebuilding and pushing of an image to a cluster.
+One of the best features of Skaffold is the `dev` mode.
+This mode alleviates the mundane tasks of rebuilding an image, pushing it to a registry, and then deploying it to a cluster.
+Skaffold continuously watches folders for code changes and automatically takes care of the rebuilding, pushing to a registry, and deployment to a cluster!

     skaffold dev

-- a template `skaffold.yaml` file can be found in `Templates`>`skaffold.yaml` project

 ### Kubernetes Contexts